- Quick questions

 Buying and gluing threaded galvanized rods will give you deeper fixing options.

-If a solid concrete wall is located deep behind a layer of slate or lose rocks, a threaded rod can be the cheapest and longest method of fixing behind a wide layer of loose materials.
+If a solid concrete wall is located behind a thin layer of slate or loose rock, a threaded rod can be the cheapest and longest method of fixing behind a wide layer of loose materials.

 Masonry glue (Construction epoxy glue is stronger than wedge-type anchors).
 If you need to reach the timber frame wall behind slate you need to find long heavy-duty coach screws.